 President Trump halted US funds transfers to the UN Green Climate Fund, which was to be the vehicle for fund transfers from the developed nations to the developing nations.
-President Biden has committed to restoring and increasing US funding.
+President Biden committed to restoring and increasing US funding.
+President Trump has again halted these payments.